 As mentioned in the previous article PCR Is a technique that use to make multiple copies of a specific DNA region.
-This technique can be used to directly amplify a specific sequence of DNA molecule (or specific DNA sequences in a complex mixture) into millions of copies in a short time.
+This technique can be used to directly amplify a specific sequence of DNA molecules (or specific DNA sequences in a complex mixture) into millions of copies in a short time.

-For do this, these factors needed.
+To do this, these factors are needed.

 - Sample/Template DNA

 - DNA polymerase enzyme – Taq polymerase (let’s see why later)